 - Flux paste

-Warning: Soldering is required for this project, always solder in a well ventilated area.
+Remember to always solder in a well ventilated area.

 Firmware Overview